 What are the best hinges for Saloon Doors?

 Saloon Doors traditionally have double action hinges.
 There are two main types of double action hinges- Gravity Hinges and Spring Hinges.
 Both hinge styles offer the double action feature but they operate differently.
 Let's discuss the best hinges for your saloon doors.

 The saloon door hinges we offer for custom doors are as follows: Standard Gravity Hardware, Premium Grade Gravity Hardware, Commercial Grade Spring Hinges, and Commercial Grade Gravity Hinges (Bommer).
 All of these hardware hinges are double action and will automatically return the door to the center.
 Custom doors purchased from Swinging Cafe Doors- come fully prepped for the hardware you chose.

 Standard gravity hardware- This hinge is our “standard” hardware and comes in four finishes- brass, satin chrome, oil rubbbed bronze, and matte black.
 This hinge requires the most clearance- spacing between the door jamb and doors.
 These hinges are referred to as gravity hinges which means they use gravity to bring the doors to a closed position.
 When the doors are opened they are pushed up a ramp, when released they ride back down the ramp.
 At the bottom of the ramp, the doors are in the center (closed) position.
 These hinges offer a “hold open” feature, however, they require rotation to 125 degrees to hold open.
 These hinges mount to the top and bottom of the doors.
 These hinges do require a gap between the top pivot bracket and top pivot assembly, this allows the doors to rise up the ramp on the bottom hinge assembly.

-Option #2: Premium Grade Gravity Hardware- Available in Brass finish only
+Premium Grade Gravity Hardware- Available in a Brass finish only